Dipshan/openmp-qualifier/README.md

 ---

 ### Project Description

-- This is a C++ project that implements and compares serial vs parallel versions of three sorting algorithms using OpenMP.
+- This is a C++ project that implements and compares serial and parallel versions of three sorting algorithms using OpenMP.
-- The project investigates performance scalability on multi-core architectures through Bubble Sort, Quick Sort, and Merge Sort.
+- The project investigates performance scalability on multicore architectures through detailed analysis of Bubble Sort, Merge Sort, and Quick Sort.
 - Each algorithm has both serial and parallel implementations, plus a reference STL sort for comparison.
 - All programs measure and display execution times for performance analysis.